sankara/me.sankara/content/md/posts/tech/adult-adhd.md

 emotionally to any criticism or feedback.
 I could almost never think on my feet - I distinctly remember this as a kid.

 > Unfortunately, those with whom you’re interacting don’t necessarily
 > know you have ADHD—or understand its role in causing your behavior—
 > and may see you as immature, self-centered, or egotistical.
 >
-> -- Barkley PhD, Russell A. Taking Charge of Adult ADHD
+> <p class="author">Barkley PhD, Russell A. Taking Charge of Adult ADHD</p>

 The first time I heard the word ADHD was when I was ~30.
 And even then I